lafredi/expertai/README.md

 ## How we built it
-Thanks to Expert Ai we can build before receiving the user question the knowledge database, The knowledge database will unsure predisposed responses to avoid latency, The data received will be classified into different topics, we analyse every document using expert ai in order to extract various information by calling the methods **(Tokenization & Lemmatization, Key Elements, Classification)**, we save the the processed data.
+Thanks to Expert Ai we can build before receiving the user question the knowledge database, The knowledge database will unsure predisposed responses to avoid latency, The data received will be classified into different topics, we analyse every document using expert ai in order to extract various information by calling the methods **(Tokenization & Lemmatization, Key Elements, Classification ...)**, we save the the processed data.
 Then, with the user input we will match the entity with and return the best possible answer

 <img src="https://i.postimg.cc/7Z6Q6JQ8/back-end.png" align="center" />